 The Most Romantic Restaurants in Las Vegas

 It's date night.
-Swipe right on these 16 dining destinations in Sin City.
+Swipe right on these 14 romantic restaurants in Las Vegas.

 How to book: Book a reservation online via Seven Rooms.

-The first restaurant in the Western Hemisphere by the late Joël Robuchon—famously branded "Chef of the Century" by a French publication—simulates what it's like to dine in a private mansion (while being just steps from a Las Vegas casino floor).
+The first restaurant in the Western Hemisphere by the late Joël Robuchon—famously branded "Chef of the Century" by French publication Gault Millau—simulates what it's like to dine in a private mansion just steps from a Las Vegas casino floor.
 The room is exquisite.
 Some spaces are more private than others.
-Dinner isn't cheap, but it's one of the most immaculate, inventive meals you'll ever taste, carried out with skill and precision by a kitchen team led by executive chef Christophe de Lellis.
-The restaurant was closed for much of the pandemic, but recently returned with a 15-course tasting menu, focusing on classic recipes from over the years, including King Crab with Osteria Caviar and Truffled Langoustine Ravioli.
-For an added dose of romance, enjoy a few sips of cognac in the lounge before your meal gets underway.
+Dinner isn't cheap, but it's one of the most immaculate, inventive meals you'll ever taste, carried out with skill and precision by a kitchen team led by executive chef Christophe De Lellis.
+Indulgent multi-course tasting menus continue to feature classic recipes from over the years, including King Crab with Osteria caviar and truffled langoustine ravioli.
+Enjoy a few sips of cognac in the lounge for an added dose of romance before your meal gets underway.

-There's no shortage of great food in Chinatown, but Lamai has a stylish, contemporary dining room with imported Thai furnishings and low lighting.
+There's plenty of great food in Chinatown, but Lamaii has a stylish, contemporary dining room with imported Thai furnishings and low lighting.
 It all sets a mood to match Bank Atcharawan's engaging take on Thai cuisine.
 The name of the restaurant translates to "delicate," a description reflected in minimalist, modern plates decorated with flowers and microgreens.
-Fresh sashimi and crisp salads are balanced by bold recipes like spicy Grilled Pork Jowl, Fried Duck, and a beautiful Steak Tartare flavored with lime, fish sauce, and Isaan-inspired spices.
-The wine list is worth a visit alone and is offered at low markups from compelling small producers.
+Fresh sashimi and crisp salads are balanced by bold recipes like spicy grilled pork jowl, fried duck, and a beautiful steak tartare flavored with lime, fish sauce, and Isaan-inspired spices.
+The wine list is worth a visit alone and offered at low markups from compelling small producers.
 There are slightly more whites than reds on the menu, including sweeter Rieslings, which help counter the spiciness found throughout much of the menu.
-A second Henderson location is now open with a similar menu and a slightly more casual feel.
+A newer Henderson location has a similar menu and a slightly more casual feel.

 Eiffel Tower Restaurant